osg-htc/docs/docs/data/install-xrootd.md

 FRMD\_INSTANCES="default"
 ```

-Now, we can start xrootd cluster executing the following commands.
+Now, we can start XRootD cluster executing the following commands.
 On redirector you will see:

 ```console
 root@host # service xrootd start